Applications of Absorptive Reconfigurable Intelligent Surfaces in Interference Mitigation and Physical Layer Security

 \section{Introduction}

 Reconfigurable Intelligent Surfaces (RIS) can configure the wireless propagation environment by tuning the properties of individual low-cost (essentially) passive elements, and have attracted significant attention within both the radar and wireless communication communities \cite{HuangAlexandropoulos2019TWC,PanRenSwindlehurst2021MCOM,ZhangDaiPoor2021arXiv,JianAlexandropoulos2022arXiv,ZhangZhangSong2022TWC,BuzziGrossiLops2022TSP}.
-Some recent works on RIS include joint active and passive beamforming design \cite{WangFangLi2021TWC}, channel estimation \cite{SwindlehurstZhouLiu2022JPROC}, reflection modulation analysis \cite{ShaoeZhengAlexandropoulos2021TWC}, compressive sensing and deep-learning-based solutions \cite{TahaAlrabeiah2021ACCESS}, along with many other interesting application areas.
+Some recent works on RIS include joint active and passive beamforming design \cite{WangFangLi2021TWC}, channel estimation \cite{SwindlehurstZhouLiu2022JPROC}, reflection modulation analysis \cite{ShaoeZhengAlexandropoulos2021TWC}, compressive sensing and deep-learning-based solutions \cite{TahaAlrabeiah2021ACCESS}, holographic designs \cite{LiAlexandropolos2022JSTSP,LiHuangAlexandropoulos2023TWC,gong2023holographic}, along with many other interesting application areas.
 In the radar community, RIS are employed to achieve non-line of sight surveillance \cite{AubryMaio2021TVT}, enhance the system reliability for target detection \cite{BuzziGrossi2021SPL}, improve parameter estimation performance \cite{EsmaeilbeigMishra2021arXiv}, and suppress clutter interferences \cite{WangLiFang2022SPL}.
 In addition, RIS have recently been shown to play an important role in spectrum sharing between radar and communication systems \cite{YuanLiangJoung2021TCOMM}.
-RIS have been proposed to assist the design of dual function radar communication (DFRC) systems by providing additional degrees of freedom (DoFs) for performance improvement \cite{WangFei2021TVT,SankarDeepak2021arXiv,JiangHuang2022JSYST,LiuLiWu2022JSTSP,LiPetropulu2022ARXIV}.
+RIS have been proposed to assist the design of integrated sensing and communication (ISAC) systems by providing additional degrees of freedom (DoFs) for performance improvement \cite{WangFei2021TVT,SankarDeepak2021arXiv,JiangHuang2022JSYST,LiuLiWu2022JSTSP,LiPetropulu2022ARXIV,ZhuLiLiu2023TVT,xu2023joint,yu2023active}.